 Grant Wood, the artist, was from Iowa.
 His painting American Gothic has a Carpenter Gothic Style house with a stoic man with a pitchfork and women staring off to the side outside the house.
 The painting received a 3rd place finish for an art competition at the Art Institute Chicago.
 The painting has a lot of ambiguity associated with it, which leads to speculation as to its true meaning.
 But all this ambiguity has raised its profile over the years.

-You can find out more about the American Gothic Painting by reading our blog 17 Facts About the American Gothic Painting by Grant Wood (1930) by clicking here.
+You can find out more about American Gothic Painting by reading our blog 17 Facts About the American Gothic Painting by Grant Wood (1930) by clicking here.

 What is the Cubism Art Movement?

-Cubism is an early 20th Century avant-garde art movement that helped to revolutionize European painting and sculpture.
+Cubism is an early 20th-century avant-garde art movement that helped to revolutionize European painting and sculpture.
 It also helped to inspire related movements in music, literature, and architecture.
 There are two periods of Cubism called Analytical and Synthetic.
 Also, there is the Orphism Cubism, which is an offshoot of Cubism.

 You can learn more about the Cubism Art Movement by reading our blog The Cubism Art Movement, What You Need to Know by clicking here.